lkodinsson/MARS/Basic/PHB.md

 #### Stupefied

-Stupefied characters have difficulty utilizing their mind, and suffer a disadvantage to all intelligence rolls.
+Stupefied characters get a disadvantage to all intelligence rolls.

 #### Unconscious